minnibb/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Deleting a person
+### Deleting a Contact

-1. Deleting a person while all persons are being shown
+1. Deleting a contact in ClassHive

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: The contact to be deleted should exist in the app.

-   1. Test case: `delete 1`<br>
+   2. Test case:
+      * Step 1: `add n/Betsy Crowe t/principal e/betsycrowe@example.com a/Serangoon Avenue 2 p/12345678 r/Staff`<br>
+      * Step 2: `delete n/Betsy Crowe p/12345678` <br>
-      Expected: First contact is deleted from the list.
+      * Expected UI and status bar changes: Betsy Crowe is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.
+      * Expected output message: `Deleted Person: Betsy Crowe; Phone: 12345678; Email: betsycrowe@example.com; Address: Serangoon Avenue 2; Role: Staff; Tags: [principal]`

+2. Deleting a contact not in ClassHive

+    1. Prerequisites: The contact to be deleted should not exist in the app.

-   1. Test case: `delete 0`<br>
+    2. Test case: `delete n/Joe p/911` <br>
        Expected: No person is deleted.
-Error details shown in the status message.
+Error message shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+       Expected error message: `The person's name and phone number provided cannot be found!` <br>

+3. Incorrect Delete Command format

+    1. Test cases: `delete`, `delete Joe`, `delete 123`
+       Expected: No person is deleted.
+Error message regarding an invalid command format is shown in the status message.
+Status bar remains the same.

 ### Finding a Contact